 Veterinary Surgeon, Partner

 Laura is one of your first ports of call at the practice.
 You’ll find her on reception (possibly with a cuppa!) or at the end of the phone.
 She has known Jen since high school days.
-When she’s not working, she will be with her two kids and three cats (definitely with a cuppa!).
-Any time she’s manages to get to herself is spent practicing yoga.
+When she’s not working, she will be with her two kids, two cats and two guinea pigs (definitely with a cuppa!).
+Any time she manages to get to herself is spent practicing yoga.
 Namaste!